johnnylyimo/hex-color-generator/README.md

 # Generate random Hex color codes

 ## use `hex-color-generator` to generate random Hex color codes i.e `#42AAB2`
 The generate function generates random Hex color each time you call it.
-Invoking `generate()` will generate randomly Hex color.
-The
+Invoking `generate()` will generate randomly Hex color code i.e. #42AAB2

-`hex-color-generator` is very tiny package, no need to worry about! try today! :+1
+`hex-color-generator` is very tiny package, no need to worry about its size! try today!

 This package is published on JSR, the new open-source package registry for modern JavaScript and Typescript.
-To learn more about JSR visit [jsr.io](https://jsr.io/).
+To learn more about JSR visit [jsr.io](https://jsr.io/)

 ## License
 MIT